kassane/Standalone-Server/README.md

 * Sending outgoing messages is thread safe
 * Client creates necessary connections and perform reconnects when needed

+See also [benchmarks](https://gitlab.com/eidheim/Simple-Web-Server/blob/master/docs/benchmarks.md) for a performance comparisons to a few other HTTP libraries.

 ## Usage

 See [http_examples.cpp](https://gitlab.com/eidheim/Simple-Web-Server/blob/master/http_examples.cpp) or